Eating and drinking in Spain

 Coffee, tea and soft drinks

-Spaniards usually drink té (tea) black, so if you want milk it’s safest to ask for it afterwards, since ordering té con leche might well get you a glass of warm milk with a tea bag floating on top.
+Spaniards usually drink (tea) black, so if you want milk it’s safest to ask for it afterwards, since ordering té con leche might well get you a glass of warm milk with a tea bag floating on top.
 Herbal teas (infusions) are widely available, like manzanilla (camomile), poleo (mint tea) and hierba luisa (lemon verbena).

-Local soft drinks include granizado (crushed-ice) or horchata (a milky drink made from tiger nuts or almonds), available from summer street stalls, and from milk bars (horchaterías, also known as granjas in Catalunya) and ice-cream parlours (heladerías).
+Local soft drinks include granizado (crushed ice) or horchata (a milky drink made from tiger nuts or almonds), available from summer street stalls, and from milk bars (horchaterías, also known as granjas in Catalunya) and ice-cream parlours (heladerías).
 Although you can drink the water almost everywhere, it tastes revolting in some cities and coastal areas – inexpensive agua mineral comes either sparkling (con gas) or still (sin gas).

 Wine

 One of the great pleasures of eating out in Spain is the chance to sample some of the country’s excellent wines.
 Over fifty percent of the European Union’s vineyards lie in Spain and vino is the invariable accompaniment to every meal.
-At lunchtime, a glass or small pitcher of the house wine – often served straight from the barrel – is usually included in the menú del día; otherwise, restaurant wine starts at around €5–10 a bottle, although the sky’s the limit for the really good stuff.
+At lunchtime, a glass or small pitcher of the house wine – often served straight from the barrel – is usually included in the menú del día; otherwise, restaurant wine starts at around €8–15 a bottle, although the sky’s the limit for the really good stuff.
 And there’s plenty of that, since in recent years Spanish wine has enjoyed an amazing renaissance, led largely by the international success of famous wine-producing regions like La Rioja and Ribera del Duero.
 Other regions – not perhaps so well-known abroad – are also well worth investigating, like Galicia or the Priorat in Catalunya, and every wine-producing area is set up for bodega (winery) visits, tastings and tours.
-In Andalucía, meanwhile, the classic wine is sherry – vino de jerez – while champagne in Spain means the Catalan sparkling wine, cava.
+In Andalucía, meanwhile, the classic wine is sherryvino de jerez – while champagne in Spain means the Catalan sparkling wine, cava.

-The festival and tourist drink is, famously, sangría, a wine-and-fruit punch that’s often deceptively strong; a variation in Catalunya is sangría de cava.
+The festival and tourist drink is, famously, sangría, a wine and fruit punch that’s often deceptively strong; a variation in Catalunya is sangría de cava.
 Tinto de verano is a similar red-wine-and-soda or -lemonade combination; variations on this include tinto de verano con naranja (red wine with orangeade) or con limón (lemonade).

 Beer